hunkim98/fullstack_nodejs/README.md

 ## Usage

 I created this to use as a skeleton for starting a fullstack project.
-To use this as a skeleton for your own fullstack project, fork this repository and create your onw project
+To use this as a skeleton for your own fullstack project, fork this repository and create your own project